 3. Italy is the country with most other countries enclaved inside

+Want to hear another fun fact about Italy?
 Italy has two independent countries inside itself - Vatican City and San Marino.
+Yes, those are countries inside another country.
 Vatican City is the smallest country in the world, and it is the headquarters of the Roman Catholic Church.
 San Marino is on the north-eastern side of the Apennine Mountains in the north-central of Italy.
 And it is the fifth smallest country in the world and one of the richest.

 The Roman empire was one of the largest empires in the ancient world that shaped modern language, religion, technology, politics, the architecture of Western civilization.
 The empire stretched from the north Atlantic to the Persian Gulf at its peak.
 After a life span of over a millennium, the empire collapsed due to political corruptions, economic crises, and class conflicts.

 7. Italy has the oldest population in Europe